This information is part of the Colgate University catalog, 2024-25.

 • ECON 375 - Applied Econometrics (must earn a grade of C or better)

 • ECON 375 has two mathematics prerequisites, each of which can be satisfied in multiple ways:MATH 161 - Calculus I , MATH 162 - Calculus II , or MATH 163 - Calculus III ; or the equivalent international exam transfer credit (e.g., A-Levels, International Baccalaureate) or other transfer credit may be eligible for an exemption for MATH 161, per approval by the department chair.
-Students who have taken an equivalent course may petition the department chair for an exemption.MATH 105 - Introduction to Statistics or CORE S143 - Introduction to Statistics .
+Students who have taken an equivalent course may petition the department chair for an exemption.MATH 105 - Introduction to Statistics or CORE S143 - Statistics in Real Life .
 Students who have taken an equivalent course (such as BIOL 320 - Biostatistics or PSYC 309 - Quantitative Methods in Behavioral Research ) may petition the department chair for an exemption.
 Students with an equivalent international exam transfer credit (e.g., A-Levels, International Baccalaureate) or other transfer credit may be eligible for an exemption for MATH 105, per approval by the department chair.

 • A senior-level seminar (at the 410 level or above). cannot be used to satisfy the seminar requirement except in unusual circumstances and with the permission of the department chair.
 If students take ECON 474 or 475 for their seminar, they need to take an additional 300-level elective to satisfy the requirement of ten economics classes.